-It is possible that French children are taught something similar, based on the arid logic of ancient Greek war tribes.
+It may be that French children are taught something similar, based on the arid logic of ancient Greek war tribes.
 But I was not taught that during my fractional French schooling, except unintentionally, by my adoptive grandfather, Maître Auguste Reynaud.

 Is that why French wound up being the preferred language of diplomacy?
-Why the bitterest enemies of French power send their children nowadays to learn it in school?
+Why the bitterest foes of French power send their children nowadays to learn it in school?
 Dominance and winner-take-all are easier to convey in English; more thoughtful, win-win thinking is clearer in French.
-I’m not sure; might Mandarin Chinese be even more applicable?
+I’m not sure, but might Mandarin Chinese be even more applicable?
 See Language.

 It might be that the process of translation forces my subconscious to triangulate from two points of view; the same way stereoscopic vision determines distance and dimension with greater accuracy?
 In that case, everyone should learn to think in at least two languages.
-The fact that I am dyslexic, and yet learned two, more or less fluently, confirms that anyone could be taught the trick.
+The fact that I am dyslexic, and yet learned two of them more or less fluently, confirms that anyone could be taught the trick.

 This enhanced social competence will mark the end of the bloody chaos we have come to expect from weapon mentality.
 May its applied cowardice be banished forever!

-There follows my summary of the Qran’s, Koran’s teachings.
+There follows my summary of the teachings of the Qran, Koran.
 I hope Mohammed would not have disapproved, even though he condemns those who dare supplement his text.
-These are difficult times; and we seem to need more explanations to stanch the flow of blood that Allah must abominate as much among His Faithful as those who should be.
+These are difficult times and we seem to need more elucidations to stanch the flow of blood that Allah must abominate as much among His Faithful as those who should be.